The Williams Companies, Inc. (WMB): Porter's Five Forces [11-2024 Updated]

 The Williams Companies, Inc. (WMB) - Porter's Five Forces: Bargaining power of suppliers

-Limited number of suppliers for specialized materials
+Limited number of suppliers for specialized equipment

 The Williams Companies, Inc. (WMB) - Porter's Five Forces: Bargaining power of customers